MrJouH4/MrJouH4/README.md

 ## Overview

 Welcome to my GitHub profile!
-I'm Yousef Hesham Mohamed Ali, a passionate data scientist based in Maadi, Cairo, Egypt.
-I am actively seeking internship opportunities to apply my knowledge and skills in data analysis, machine learning, and deep learning.
+I'm Yousef Hesham Mohamed Ali, a passionate data scientist who lives in Maadi, Cairo, Egypt.
 This README serves as a snapshot of my professional journey, showcasing my key skills, training courses, education, and more.

 ## Contact Information

 - **Email:** yousefhesham1235@gmail.com
-- **Phone:** 01017560909
+- **Phone:** +201017560909
 - **Location:** Maadi, Cairo, Egypt
 - **LinkedIn:** [linkedin.com/in/yousefheshamse](https://www.linkedin.com/in/yousefheshamse)

 ## Profile

 I am a dedicated data scientist with a focus on leveraging data analysis, machine learning, and deep learning techniques to solve real-world problems.
-My expertise includes image processing, object detection, and pattern recognition.
+My expertise includes image processing, object detection, object recognation and natural language processing.
 I am committed to staying up-to-date with the latest research and technologies in the field, and I bring enthusiasm and a strong work ethic to every project.

 ## Key Skills